A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Discussion

+\ac{XR} technologies have seen major improvements in functionality and costs over the past decade, and the interest to use these devices in \ac{BLV} research has risen accordingly.

+However, there are a number of challenges and limitations that were common across the different research areas:

+\begin{itemize}[topsep=0pt] \item It is unclear to what extent simulations of low vision and prosthetic vision match the visual experience of people with \ac{BLV}.
+Only a few studies thoroughly grounded their simulations in real patient data (e.g.,~\cite{jones_seeing_2020,thorn_virtual_2020}, and studies using simulations had much younger participants than the target \ac{BLV} group ($\mu=29.2$ and $\mu=59.72$ years, respectively).
+Many studies used crude approximations of the underlying eye condition and ignored the immersiveness of their simulation.
+For example, only 40\% of studies used a gaze-contingent display, meaning that sighted participants could artificially increase their \ac{FOV} through eye movements.
+Ignoring this aspect could result in simulated participants performing much better on tasks than those with the condition being studied.
+Addressing this could lead to more insightful simulations.

-\item \emph{Lack of \Ac{BLV} Involvement:} The majority of the here reviewed research has mainly focused on technical developments such as exploring different computer vision and enhancement techniques (e.g.,~\cite{zhao_understanding_2017,hommaru_walking_2020,van_rheede_improving_2015,mccarthy_mobility_2015}) and reporting quantitative measures such as mobility efficiency and errors, obstacle detection rates, and clinical visual measurements \cite{houston_peripheral_2018,hicks_depth-based_2013,barhorst-cates_let_2017}.
-Less emphasis has been placed on understanding the usability and suitability of these aids in people with different levels of residual vision and underlying conditions.
-The majority of the studies did not report participants' opinions and feedback regarding the visual augmentations which determine the success and usability of the aids.
-Additionally, most of the studies failed to involve potential end users at the initial design stage to capture their specific requirements.
-Instead, they relied on the researchers' perception of the end user's needs, which may be insufficient due to significant differences in visually guided behavior between sighted individuals and \ac{BLV} \cite{williams_just_2014,williams_pray_2013,freedman_gaze_2019}.
+\item While many studies ($n=76$) used \ac{BLV} participants to test the performance of a new system, very few studies consulted with the \ac{BLV} community ($n=46$) during the early phases of their study.
+Instead, the majority of studies focused on technical developments such as exploring different computer vision and enhancement techniques (e.g.,~\cite{hommaru_walking_2020,van_rheede_improving_2015,mccarthy_mobility_2015}) and reporting quantitative measures such as mobility efficiency and errors, obstacle detection rates, and clinical visual measurements \cite{houston_peripheral_2018,hicks_depth-based_2013,barhorst-cates_let_2017}.
+Less emphasis has been placed on understanding the usability and suitability of these aids in people with different levels of residual vision and underlying conditions, or whether or not these accessibility aids address the information needs of \ac{BLV} users.

-\item \emph{Adoption by End Users:} Despite progress, none of the proposed devices have found widespread adoption.
-Older adults have more challenges when using new technology \cite{konik_contribution_2014}.
-Assistive technology typically comes with a set of instructions for the user but comprehensive training requires a rehabilitation specialist to be physically present \cite{burggraaff_effects_2010}.
-In addition, devices that function well outdoors have limited indoor navigation capabilities, therefore limiting the number of cases in which it could be used\cite{williams_pray_2013}.
-Another reason for poor adoption rate could be that most \ac{XR} prototypes do not yet exist in an appropriate form factor, as most end users prefer a compact device that looks similar to a regular pair of glasses and uses buttons as an inconspicuous mode of interaction \cite{mp_hoogsteen_functionality_2020}.
-One type of device may be better for work productivity while another device could be preferred for leisurely activities \cite{taylor_effectiveness_2017,mp_hoogsteen_functionality_2020}.